exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Software Implementation

+Building on this task-based execution model, users provide a Parsl configuration that operates independently of the scientific workflow itself.
+The configuration defines how each workflow stage is mapped onto computational resources.
+Fig.~\ref{fig:workflow-hw-mapping} shows an example mapping on a heterogeneous machine where CPU nodes are dual-socket and GPU nodes contain four accelerators each.
+The figure illustrates several key aspects of exa-AMD's execution model.

+First, at every stage of the workflow, exa-AMD achieves scalability through task-level concurrency across nodes and intra-node parallelism.
+For example, independent tasks, such as VASP calculations on different candidate structures, are executed concurrently across multiple nodes, while multithreading and GPU acceleration exploit parallelism within each node.

+Second, certain stages (structure generation and formation-energy prediction) are directly parallelized through Parsl.
+Users can specify how the overall workload is partitioned into independent chunks, which determines the number of concurrent tasks.
+In the example shown in Fig.~\ref{fig:workflow-hw-mapping}, the workload is divided into four chunks, producing four parallel tasks.

+Third, the execution model does not require dedicating one node per task.
+Multiple lightweight tasks can share the computational resources of a single node.
+For instance, four independent tasks may run concurrently on a single GPU node.
+The user determines the allocation strategy according to the size and complexity of the target compound, balancing throughput against resource efficiency.
+In practice, the DFT stage dominates the overall computational cost (see Section~\ref{example_applications}), which is reflected in the figure by allocating sixteen GPU nodes to this stage.

+Fourth, the post-processing stage can reuse the existing GPU allocation to avoid additional wait time in the queue on a cluster.
+In this stage, exa-AMD performs VASP single-point total-energy calculations on GPUs, followed by short CPU-only tasks such as computing and plotting the convex hull.
+For such brief operations, reusing the same GPU allocation is generally more efficient than requesting a separate CPU allocation, as it eliminates unnecessary scheduling delays.

+In addition, for performance reasons, the number of concurrent tasks being processed at a time, used in the ML prediction stage should be an integer divisor of that used in the structure generation stage, because the initial partitioning of the problem is established at the first stage.
+In the example of Fig.~\ref{fig:workflow-hw-mapping}, the initial workload is divided into four chunks and thus produces four tasks.
+Structure generation runs on four nodes with full concurrency, while the ML prediction stage, using only two nodes, executes the same four tasks in two successive waves of two concurrent jobs.

 Parsl also enables robust resumability and error handling within exa-AMD.
-Every task’s state and results are tracked, allowing failed calculations to be retried or workflows to resume from intermediate stages in case of interruption.
-Through elastic scaling, Parsl dynamically grows or shrinks the compute pool depending on job queue length and available resources; for example, releasing idle GPU nodes during less demanding workflow stages.
+Every task’s state and results are tracked, allowing failed calculations to be retried or workflows to resume from intermediate stages in the event of an interruption.
 This highly modular and fault-tolerant approach not only maximizes resource usage and throughput on shared HPC queues but also supports rapid development and reproducibility---key requirements for cutting-edge, community-driven materials discovery frameworks.